10 Verbalising Your Future

 10.1 Your actions define your impact

 Your actions define your impact, see figure 10.1.
-What stories you can tell of your actions to date?
+What stories can you tell of your actions to date?
 What verbs best describe how you achieved a result or had an impact?
-What was the context, action, result and evidence (CARE) we discussed in section 8.6.8 of each (short) story?
+What was the context, action, result and evidence (CARE) we discussed in section 8.7.8 of each (short) story?

 What action have you taken and what stories can you tell about the results and your impact?
 What are the best verbs for highlighting your actions?
 Your actions define your impact by Visual Thinkery is licensed under CC-BY-ND via Angela Maiers